 A Newly Identified Microorganism Affecting the N cycle: Ammonium Oxidation in Iron Reducing Soils

-Ammonium (NH4+) oxidation coupled to iron reduction in the absence of oxygen and nitrate/nitrite (NO3–/NO2–) was first noted in a forested riparian wetland in New Jersey, and was coined Feammox.
+Ammonium (NH4+) oxidation coupled to iron reduction in the absence of oxygen and nitrate/nitrite (NO3–/NO2–) was first noted in a forested riparian wetland in New Jersey and was coined Feammox.
 Feammox is a process that can be described as the oxidation of NH4+ under iron reducing conditions, with iron oxides [Ferric iron, Fe(III)] as the electron acceptor.
 In this reaction Fe(III) is reduced to ferrous iron Fe(II), while NH4+ is transformed to NO2–, nitrogen gas (N2), or other nitrogen forms.
-We has first identified and recently isolated the pure Acidimicrobiaceae bacterium A6 strain that is responsible for this Feammox process.
+We have first identified and recently isolated the pure Acidimicrobium sp.
+Strain A6 that is responsible for this Feammox process.
 Feammox is an important process for nitrogen loss in iron rich, acidic soil environments under oxygen-limited conditions.
-Our results from operating a membrane reactor with a high Acidimicrobiaceae bacterium A6 content (~ 50%) indicated that it might be possible to develop a novel anaerobic NH4+ removal technology from wastewater based on the Feammox process, which might be more robust at low temperatures than Anammox-based processes.
+Our results from operating a membrane reactor with a high Acidimicrobium sp.
+Strain A6content (~ 50%) indicated that it might be possible to develop a novel anaerobic NH4+removal technology from wastewater based on the Feammox process, which might be more robust at low temperatures than Anammox-based processes.
 For this purpose, we have shown that Acidimicrobium sp.
 Strain A6 is electrogenic and can grow in microbial electrolysis cells where it transfers the electron to the anode instead of to ferric iron.
 We are currently studying the development of bioelectrochemical reactors for the purpose of anaerobic ammonium oxidation.

 The enzyme responsible for the Feammox process has been identified and is related (~ 90% similarity) to methane monooxygenase.
-Similar to methane monooxygenase, it was shown that this enzyme could aid in the degradation of compounds such as chlorinated ethenes as well as aromatic organics.
+We are currently collaborating with enzymologists to better understand and characterize this oxygenase.

 Feammox Process in Constructed Wetland Mesocosms